AlisWagner/git_prac/README.md

 # git_prac
-I am adding text to modift this for setup
+I am adding text to modify this for setup